Jodi Stuart: Super Synthetic

 Crabbe Hall Lobby

 Andrew Bablo (Beverly, MA) and Pat Milbery (Denver, CO) will return to UNC for phase two of the Crabbe Hall mural project!
 The artists' two-week residency in Crabbe Hall will complete the second half of the lobby's transformation.
-Last year, Bablo and Milbery created the site-specific mural, In A New Light outside of the Oak Room Gallery.
-The concept for the mural was to not only to create an immersive, inspiring portal for students in the School of Art & Deign, but to signal key components of 2D and Foundation which is taught in that wing of the building.
-This year, the duo is tackling the other half of the hall where 3D Design and Digital Fabrications are housed.
-The artists will incorporate elements of design that speak to the nature of 3D printing and design.
+Last year, Bablo and Milbery created the site-specific mural, A New Light outside of the Oak Room Gallery.
+The concept for the mural was to not only to create an immersive, inspiring portal for students in the School of Art & Design, but to signal key components of 2D and Foundations, courses taught in that wing of the building.
+This year, the duo is tackling the adjacent half of the hall where 3D Design and Digital Fabrications are housed.
+The artists will incorporate elements of design that speak to the nature of 3D Printing and Design.

 Pat Milbery is, above all, a creative collaborator, as well known for the large-scale murals he's created alongside some of the most prominent street and graffiti artists in the world as he is for the playful photo shoots and video parts he's participated in as a pro snowboarder.
 His vivid street art collaborations adorn the walls of dozens of boutiques, breweries, residences, bars, and other businesses in Denver, around the Rocky Mountains, across the country and around the globe, and he's helped curate and create major art installation projects for brands including the Ford Motor Company, X Games, Budweiser, Zumiez, Loveland Ski Area, Wahoo Fish Tacos, and Pabst Blue Ribbon.
 H